geekman58748/rwas-interoperability/README.md

 > "We prove that a real-world asset ownership event occurred on Ethereum, using Attestcoin's decentralized attestor network, then let a Creditcoin contract trustlessly act on that proof, minting a transferable receipt.
 No bridge, no custodian, no centralized oracle."

 ---
+### Read the Full Story

+I wrote a longer piece on why I built this, the biomimicry angle behind it, the bugs I found along the way, and where I think Attest could take interoperability next: [Tribalism is Hardcoded Into Existence: Interoperability](https://medium.com/@fwmaxx/tribalism-is-hardcoded-into-existence-interoperability-470fd8d8c7c0)

+---
 ## Live Demo

 **No wallet needed.
 No gas needed.
 No setup needed.**